picapixa/postcss-responsive-fluid-modular-scale/README.md

 This uses [modularscale-js] to create a ramp of font-sizes that adds fluid typography between breakpoints, ensuring responsiveness.

-For more information on how it is possible, [check out the article by Mike Riethmuller on responsive typography](https://www.madebymike.com.au/writing/precise-control-responsive-typography/#heading-precise-control-with-calc()), where we use `calc()` to automatically resize the font-size depending on the viewport with.
+For more information on how it is possible, [check out the article by Mike Riethmuller on responsive typography](https://www.madebymike.com.au/writing/precise-control-responsive-typography/#heading-precise-control-with-calc()), where we use `calc()` to automatically resize the font-size depending on the viewport width.

 **NOTE: This requires PostCSS 8+.**